fiseni/QuerySpecification/README.md

 ## Usage

 The usage is quite straight-forward.
 In this package I tried to mimic the existing LINQ approach of doing things, so I believe the usage would be quite familiar to a large audience.
 Basically, you just need to inherit from the Specification abstract class.
 The class offers a builder "Query", and by using the builder you write your query in the constructor.
-That's it.
 Add `PozitronDev.QuerySpecification` nuget package in your core/domain project.
 This package has no any dependencies other than .NET framework.

 ```